wilpina/igrpweb/README.md

 Homepage: www.igrp.cv

 igrpweb is a integrated platform created and developed by NOSi targeted at e-Govermment people, developers ans system admins.
 Its core is extremely lightweight and based on simple concepts.
-The development process is empowered by IGRP-Studio combining Aplication Builder, Business Process Management (BMN), Report Builder, Java Code Editor, .
+The development process is empowered by IGRP-Studio combining Aplication Builder, Business Process Management (BMN), Report Builder, Java Code Editor.
 It's open-source and distributed under the Apache license. igrpweb runs in java web application, on a server, on a cluster or in the cloud.

 This template includes jar file of the igrpweb core.